 The Department of Psychology welcomes transfer students!
 Whether you are from a community college or 4-year institution, domestic or international, advisors are available to help you navigate taking courses towards one of our majors at your current institution.

 If you are able to visit campus, please call our office to schedule a prospective student appointment.
-If you can't make it to campus, email email@example.com (or call) to request a phone or google hangout advising appointment.
-You can also email us any questions.
+You can also check out our Frequently Asked Questions if you would like answers to common questions.

 The resources on this page are designed to help you learn more about our program, resources, and support your navigation through the transfer process.